rivernews/appl-tracky-spa/docs/dev/README.md

         - [x] We have a REST API class now.
 Then, give another util for login/logout. (handle both social auth & backend auth)
         - [x] Then use these util func to write your update auth saga.
         - But - are we going to write request/success/fail for all api actions in the future?
 Indeed it's repetitive and tedious.
 See this [redux action routine package](https://github.com/afitiskin/redux-saga-routines) to automatically create those for you.

+### Challenge -7: How do we do route navigation programmatically in saga?
+We don't have access to `history` in saga as react component does.

 - OK, we finish sagas and now the login should work, theoretically.
 But, we use programatical navigation.
 How do we do navigation in saga?
     - [`connect-react-router`](https://github.com/supasate/connected-react-router#usage) to the rescue.
 It basically connects router and redux, so you can access router history object to navigate from redux store.